Loolis14/website.hoshi/README.md

 # website.hoshi
-New website for Hoshi D. Ink
+New website "Hoshi D. Ink" for a friend

+This is my first touch of html and css.